input-output-hk/marlowe/docs/tutorial-v1.3/differences.md

 ```haskell
 Let LetLabel Contract Contract
 ```
-The first argument `LetLabel` is the identifier for the binding, the first `Contract` is that associated to the identifier, and the right `Contract` is the subcontract in which the binding takes effect.
+The first argument `LetLabel` is the identifier for the binding, the first `Contract` will be associated to the identifier, and the right `Contract` is the subcontract in which the binding takes effect.

 In the second `Contract` we can use `Use` wherever we would like to write the first `Contract`.
 The syntax of `Use` is as follows: